bartosian/suimon/README.md

 ## Installation

-The scripts directory contains installation scripts for several common environments, including Ubuntu, Mac OS, and Windows.
-These scripts are provided for convenience only and do not provide any guarantees that Suimon will run without issues on your system.
+There are installation scripts for several common environments, including Ubuntu, Mac OS, and Windows.
+These scripts are provided for convenience only and do not guarantee that Suimon will run without issues on your system.

 ### Ubuntu